• Skip to primary navigation

 How to Make Frutti di Mare Seafood Spaghetti

-1. Quickly sauté some garlic and red pepper flakes in olive oil, about 20 seconds.
+1. Quickly saute some garlic and red pepper flakes in some olive oil, about 20 seconds.

-2. Add clams and mussels and hit it with a good splash of dry white wine.
-Insane!
+2. Add clams and mussels then hit it with a good slash of dry white wine.
+Out of this world!

 3. Stir in your shrimp and squid tentacles, then add some good homemade arrabiata sauce.
 Don’t be stingy!